 The Honduran general considered that the main problem for this Central American country is that it is used as a bridge between the producing countries – Colombia and others of South America – to take drugs to the United States.

-In his opinion, the best form of combating the drug trafficking is allowing the downing of light planes flying over the national territory illegally.
+In his opinion and according to santa clarita treatment centers, the best form of combating the drug trafficking is allowing the downing of light planes flying over the national territory illegally.

 “I am in favor of hardening the penalties to intercept the drugs and giving the power to bring those light planes down if the law allows it.”
 He added that, “it is necessary to take drastic decisions against these types of people, because otherwise, the years will go on and the problem will continue.”